 The Biomechanics of the Golf Swing

-But from the point of view of improving performance and increasing power output, all that it’s really necessary to know is that the good golf swing consists of a rapid stretching and shortening of the body’s largest muscles – particularly those of the back and hips.
+But from the point of view of improving performance and increasing clubhead speed, all that it’s really necessary to know is that the proper golf swing consists of a rapid stretching and shortening of the body’s largest muscles – particularly those of the back and hips.

-In practice, this means storing power by turning the upper body against the resistance of the lower body during the backswing.
-And then releasing this latent power by initiating the downswing with a powerful rotary movement of the lower body (hips).
+In practice, this means storing power in the backswing by turning the upper body against the resistance of the lower body.
+And then releasing this latent power by initiating the downswing with a powerful rotary movement of the lower body and hips.

 Maximizing Power with the Tiger Swing

-In the swings of really good players, this movement of the hips happens while the upper body and club are still turning away from the ball, thus intensifying the stretch of the back muscles and creating maximum clubhead speed.
+In the swings of really good players, this hip rotation in the downswing happens while the upper body and club are still turning away from the ball, thus intensifying the stretch of the back muscles and creating maximum clubhead speed.

 And for this strong turn of the hips to happen, it is essential for the legs to brace strongly against the ground – the ground reaction force thereby generated becoming another major source of power.